Luke7864/nc_docker/README.md

 It is a web-based tool that automatically creates an nc server for the CTF and wargame issue on the docker.
 If anyone types in the problem name, binary, or flag, the netcat server is automatically created on the docker, and the address and port are assigned and output.
 Unauthorized commercial use is prohibited.
 Source code variations and use are permitted under the original author notation.

+This service has been tested using Ubuntu16.04LTS, and we recommend using an Ubuntu OS (at least a Debian OS).

 How to use:
 0. git clone https://github.com/Luke7864/nc_docker please.